bibumathew/sortis/README.md

 Once your twitter account is set up take the sample secret file located at `lib\secret.js.sample` and create `lib\secret.js`, update the twitter related values:

+For this step, update just the four Twitter-related values, plus the 'callBackUrl' in `lib\secret.js`:

     //sample secret.js
     module.exports = {
         "consumerKey": "", //set this value from twitter